Quick Reference

 WHERE

-Filter rows based on a condition.
+Keep only the rows that match a condition.
 Operators: = != < > <= >=

 SELECT * FROM table_name WHERE condition;